 Suppose individuals are first set a real effort task where they are paid on a piece rate and then, having being told how others performed, they repeat the task.
-There can be a surprisingly large boost in productivity (around 20%) during the second real effort task (see Azmet and Ichiberri, 2010, Hargreaves Heap et al 2013).
+There can be a surprisingly large boost in productivity (around 20%) during the second real effort task (see Azmet and Ichiberri, 2010, 2012, Hargreaves Heap et al 2014).
 The subjects in these experiments exhibit a form of conformism in the sense that all suddenly work harder during the second real effort task; and it would be easy to imagine that some kind of contagion of the work ethic has taken place, except that how hard others work is not apparent in the laboratory.

 Instead, this is more plausibly an example of where a common shock can induce similar behaviours.
 The general point is not surprising: we all tend to open our umbrellas when it starts to rain and close them when it stops.
 The particular example is, however, more interesting than this because the common shock is the knowledge of others' behaviour.
-To motivate action this requires that people have preferences that are sensitive to this information.
-A preference for status is one example.
-When someone just performs the task in isolation, there is no easy way for the individual to assess how well they are doing relative to others and so status does not enter into their consideration over how hard to work.
-But when there is information about others these relative judgements can be made and, if status motivates, then it provides a new incentive to work harder.
+To motivate action, this requires that people have preferences that are sensitive to this information.
+A preference for status that comes from doing better than others is one example (I take up 'status' that comes from performing in accordance with a norm of 'reasonableness' in the next section, as it involves a different set of issues).
+When someone just performs the task in isolation, there is no easy way for the individual to assess how well they are doing relative to others and so status in the sense of doing better than others does not enter into their consideration over how hard to work.
+But when there is information about others these relative judgments can be made and, if status in this particular sense motivates, then it provides a new incentive to work harder.
 Equally, the preference could be for self esteem and the connection with the behaviour of others arises for epistemic reasons.
-When people make judgements about whether their behaviour reflects well or otherwise upon themselves, they need an evaluative standard.
+When people make judgments about whether their behaviour reflects well or otherwise upon themselves, they need an evaluative standard.
 In many activities, however, there is no obvious absolute standard and so we rely on the behaviour of others to act as the reference point.
 When I run the 100 meters in 12 seconds, is this a good or a bad time?
 This is difficult to answer because there is no absolute standard for running the 100 metres, but when I know what others do in my position then I can form some judgement.
 For this reason, I may respond to the knowledge of what others do because it affords the opportunity to acquire self esteem.